getslash/slash/doc/getting_started.rst

 The Salsh Session
 +++++++++++++++++

+Tests are always run in a context, called **a session**.
+A session is used to identify the test execution process, giving it a unique id and collecting the entire state of the run.

-The :class:`.Session` represents the current test execution session.
-It has a unique id, used to designate the session in various contexts.
-Tests must run under an active session, as the test results and other important pieces of data are kept on it.
+The :class:`.Session` represents the current test execution session, and contains the various state elements needed to maintain it.
+Since sessions also contain test results and statuses, trying to run tests without an active session will fail.

 The currently active session is accessible through ``slash.session``: